fgt00/first-mini/README.md

 # first-mini
-This is my first pyhton project
+This is my first python project